Helping Your Dog Learn Natural Skills

 Location: Indoor training facility at 120 Robert Street, Whangarei

-Cost: $190 per person - includes a complete odour starter kit
+Cost: $240 per person - includes a complete odor starter kit

 Requirements:

-Dogs must be comfortable and not reactive to other dogs and humans when working/learning in close proximity.
-(Reactive dogs would need to be accommodated by individual arrangement or in a different course).
+Dogs must be comfortable and not reactive to other dogs and humans when working/learning nearby.
+(Reactive dogs would need to be accommodated by individual arrangement or in a different course.)

 For Happy Tails Nosework - Odour graduates only.